 From its establishment, shipbuilding has been of great importance to Lorient.
 Naval Group (formerly DCNS) now owns and operates port's shipyards (aka l'Arsenal, founded in 1690) and still builds warships for the French Navy (mainly frigates, submarines, drones, weapons).

 Lorient is also known as "the 5-port city" (commercial-fishing-yachting-passenger-military).
 Its maritime sector supports around 9,600 local jobs.

 - Kergroise (Brittany's largest cargo port) has annual traffic volume around 2,6 million tons (oil, sand, TEU-containers, cattle fodder).

 - Keroman (fishing port) has annual catch around 27,000 tons, ranking it France's second (after Boulogne-sur-Mer), but also first by cash value.
 Its fleet consists of 130 fishing vessels with supported around 3000 jobs (of which 700 fishermen).

-- Marinas: mooring berths are dispatched on Gavres (57), Guidel (102), Lorient (370), Port-Louis (450) and Kernevel (1,000).
-Additionally, there is a 800 m (2,600 ft) long dock that is dedicated to offshore competitive sailing (Pole course au large), built recently within the former submarine base Keroman.
+- Boat marinas - mooring berths are dispatched on Gavres (57), Guidel (102), Lorient (370), Port-Louis (450) and Kernevel (1000).
+Additionally, a 800-m (2600-ft) long dock is dedicated to offshore competitive sailing boats.
+It was built within the former submarine base Keroman.

 Port Lorient cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Lorient, France.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.